Brandon Kintzler, Relief Pitcher, Washington Nationals

 College: Dixie State College of Utah, Pasadena City College

-Brandon Kintzler, relief pitcher/closer for the Minnesota Twins, was first drafted by the San Diego Padres in 2004.
+Brandon Kintzler, relief pitcher/closer for the Washington Nationals, was first drafted by the San Diego Padres in 2004.
 After pitching in the Padres' minor league system for two seasons, he was released on April 1, 2006.
 He didn't play professional baseball in 2006, and he spent the 2007 and 2008 seasons in the independent Northern League.

 Kintzler signed a minor league contract with the Milwaukee Brewers on July 24, 2009.
 He pitched in their minor league system for the remainder of the season.
 He spent most of the 2010 season in the minors, pitching in just 7 games with the Brewers that year.